-- Do not use for anything other than sunglasses. - Do not leave sunglasses in the sunglasses holder while parking in direct sunlight.
-The heat may damage the sunglasses.
+- Do not leave sunglasses in the sunglasses holder while parking in direct sunlight.
+The heat may damage the sunglasses. - Do not use for anything other than sunglasses.

-SEAT POCKETS (if so equipped)
+SEAT POCKET (if so equipped)

 A pocket is located on the back of the driver's seat.